ICCD-MiBACT/ArCo/README.md

 ## ArCo Releases

-ArCo v0.5 is now available!
+ArCo is available!
 Please, go to the ArCo-release folder and download it.